luised94/lab_utils/README.md

 REFACTOR: for code that needs refactoring
 TEST: for testing purposes

+## TROUBLESHOOTING
+Each documentation section has a troubleshooting section that lets the user know about common errors that could be encountered, such as the scripts depending on the name of the files.

+## TODO
+>>>>>>> 83bad73 (Modified README.md to be more descriptive of overall repository.
+Used documentation_template to add documentation to next_generation_sequencing subfolder.)
 Each documentation for each subdirectory has a # TODO section

 ## STICKY_NOTES.md